akif999/kennel/README.md

 # KENNEL

 ## What is this ?
-Kennel is a Text editor that wrote by Go.
+Kennel is a Text editor that written in Go.
 this software runs on the command line interface.
 it has only few functions.
 developing by author now.